Regency TR-1: Technical design

-The TR-1 uses Texas Instruments' NPN transistors, hand-picked in sets of four.
+The TR-1 uses TI's NPN transistors, hand-picked in sets of four.
 A 22.5 volt battery provides power, since the only way to get adequate radio frequency performance out of early transistors was to run them close to their collector-to-emitter breakdown voltage.
 The current drain from this battery is only 4 mA, allowing 20 to 30 hours of operation, in comparison to only several hours for the portable receivers based on vacuum tubes.
 The Regency TR-1 was patented by Richard C. Koch, Project Engineer at I.D.E.A.

 Circuit

-The TR-1 is a superheterodyne receiver made with four n-p-n germanium transistors and one diode.
+The TR-1 is a superheterodyne receiver with four n-p-n germanium transistors and one diode.
 It contains a single transistor converter stage, followed by two intermediate-frequency amplifier stages.
 After detection, a single-transistor stage amplifies the audio frequency.
 All amplifier stages use common emitter amplifiers.
 Stages are transformer coupled, with tuned transformers for the intermediate frequency amplifiers and a miniature audio transformer for the loudspeaker.
 The intermediate frequency transformers are paired with capacitors, and hand tuned to the intermediate frequency (262 kHz) using movable cores.

 The circuit was designed so as to get the maximum possible gain out of the first three transistors (which operated at radio frequencies).
 The first transistor used as a frequency converter was operated very close to its VCBO of 30 volts (from the 22.5 volt battery).
 This gives a larger depletion layer between the collector and the base which reduces the parasitic feedback due to the Miller effect and extends the frequency range.
+A lower voltage, however, will reduce the depletion layer width, increasing the collector-base feedback capacitance.
+This has an unusual effect.
+Because the IF strip is neutralised at the *expected* values of feedback capacitance, the TR-1 IF strip will break into oscillation at low battery voltages.
+On test, this occurred below about 16 volts.
 The two intermediate frequency amplifier transistors are neutralised to cancel out their parasitic Miller effect feedback which also extends their frequency range.
-Replacement transistors were supplied with the correct neutralising capacitor of 100-200 pF.
+Replacement transistors were supplied with the correct neutralising capacitor of 100–200 pF.

 The receiver has automatic gain control.
 The DC level of the detected signal is filtered with a large capacitor and used to control the gain of the first IF stage.

 The 22.5 V battery, while now uncommon, is still used in some devices and as of 2020 remains available on the market.
 The minimum required voltage is lower, about 15 V, below which the radio oscillates.
 An electrolytic capacitor is connected in parallel to the battery to improve stability.
 The power switch is coupled with the volume control.